Louella Parsons: Radio program

 Beginning in 1928, she hosted a weekly radio program featuring movie star interviews that was sponsored by SunKist.
 A similar program in 1931 was sponsored by Charis Foundation Garment.
 In 1934, she signed a contract with the Campbell's Soup Company and began hosting a program titled Hollywood Hotel, which showcased stars in scenes from their upcoming movies.
 The stars appeared for free which did not please rival broadcasters or all of the stars but they did not complain in case of reprisals.
 Her opening line of the show was "My first exclusive of tonight is...", which became feared.
 The show was cancelled after the Screen Actors Guild demanded payment for its members.
-Warner Bros. paid her $50,000 to appear in a filmed version in 1937, but the film flopped.
+Warner Bros. paid her $50,000 (equal to $ today) to appear in a filmed version in 1937, but the film flopped.

 "First Lady of Hollywood"

 Parsons saw herself as the social and moral arbiter of Hollywood and many feared her disfavor more than that of movie critics.

 Parsons had informants in studio corridors, hairdressers' salons, and lawyers' and doctors' offices.
 Her husband Harry Martin was a urologist and Hollywood physician, and it was thought that he passed on information he learned in his position as a studio doctor.
 She worked from her Beverly Hills home with a staff consisting of a secretary, her assistant reviewer (Dorothy Manners, who worked with Parsons for thirty years), a "leg" man who gathered news, and a female reporter who covered the cafés.
 She had three telephones in her office.
 She also had former silent-movie stars on her payroll to help them financially.

 She considered the biggest scoop of her career to be the divorce of Douglas Fairbanks Sr. and Mary Pickford, at that time the most famous couple in Hollywood.
 Parsons had learned of the split from Pickford herself, who had made the mistake of counting on the columnist's discretion.
-Parsons sat on the story for six weeks, hoping that they would reconcile and concerned that the news might damage the film industry, but published once she heard that the Los Angeles Times had also got the story.
+Parsons sat on the story for six weeks, hoping that they would reconcile and concerned that the news might damage the film industry, but published once she heard that the Los Angeles Times had also gotten the story.

-When she had received a tip that Clark Gable was divorcing his second wife Ria, Parsons essentially held Mrs. Gable hostage at her home until she was sure that her story was speeding across the wire ahead of any other service.
+When she received a tip that Clark Gable was divorcing his second wife Ria, Parsons essentially held Mrs. Gable hostage at her home until she was sure that her story was speeding across the wire ahead of any other service.

-Her unofficial title ‘Queen of Hollywood’ was challenged in 1938 by newcomer Hedda Hopper, to whom she was initially friendly and helpful.
+Her unofficial title 'Queen of Hollywood' was challenged in 1938 by newcomer Hedda Hopper, to whom she was initially friendly and helpful.
 However, they came to be fierce rivals.

 Parsons also appeared in many cameo spots in movies, including Without Reservations (1946), and Starlift (1951).